 Fun Facts About Truckers

 Sure, you probably know the basics about the trucking industry if asked to explain: It involves big rigs and people traveling miles to carry large loads from Point A to Point B. But there is more to the freight industry than you think.
+Like, that trucking is the most common profession in 29 U.S. states.

 Here are top 10 fun facts about trucks and truck drivers: